JacksonKuo/blog/_posts/2026-6-12-gh-feature-gaps.markdown

 And there's no way to have a read-only org ruleset role because there's only the permission `Manage organization ref update rules and rulesets` available

 #### PATs
 Only classic PATs have the ability to READ packages.
-Fine-grained PATs still have no package READ permission
+Fine-grained PATs still have no package READ permission[^2]

 #### Authentication
 The following 2FA enforcement is all or nothing, doesn't differentiate between internal and external users.

-`Require two-factor authentication for everyone in the jkuo-org organization.`[^2]
+`Require two-factor authentication for everyone in the jkuo-org organization.`[^3]

 > Organization members who do not have two-factor authentication enabled will be unable to access resources owned by the jkuo-org organization, but will remain a member of jkuo-org until they update their settings.
 Outside collaborators who do not have two-factor authentication enabled will be removed from the organization and notified.
 View organization membership to see which users will be impacted.